Rice University logo

 DESCRIPTION

 Overview of stars, galaxies, and the Universe at a non-calculus level.
 Includes basics about the Sun.
-Special focus on the upcoming total solar eclipse of 4/8/24.
 Learn how to teach astronomy concepts as specified by the state of Texas.
 Methods to help students master content, including lab activities suitable for K-12 classrooms and as field trips.
 Observing sessions at Rice campus observatory and George Observatory TBD.
 This course is designed for inservice and preservice science and math teachers (grades 6-12), but is open to undergraduates considering a teaching profession (I will gladly approve special registration forms by Esther.)

 OVERVIEW